Michigan foster care and adoption guidelines

 Anyone applying to foster or adopt must meet the following qualifications:

-If you have a spouse or live-in-partner, they will also be required to participate in the homestudy process as well as attend the PRIDE training series (Parent Resources for Information, Development and Education) with you.
+If you have a spouse or live-in-partner, they will also be required to participate in the home study process as well as attend the Grow training series (Grow culturally responsive relationships, Recognize children’s developmental needs and the impact of trauma, Obtain information and resources, Work in partnership with families to support healthy relationships with you.

 For more information, the Michigan Adoption Resource Exchange (MARE) website provides answers to frequently asked questions.

-Due to changes at the state level, Michigan Department of Health and Human Services offices no longer provide adoption services.
+Michigan Department of Health and Human Services offices do not provide adoption services.
 Therefore, you will need to identify a private agency that can provide the adoption services you require.

-To obtain orientation information, please contact the agency nearest to you or go to the Michigan Adoption Resource Exchange (MARE) for a list of trainings delivered by agencies across the state of Michigan.
+To obtain orientation information, please contact the agency nearest to you or go to the Foster Care Navigators Program for help finding an agency in your area.

 There are approximately 14,000 children in foster care in Michigan, and each year approximately 3,000 of these children will become legally free for adoption.
 On average, 300 children are waiting with no identified families.
 Will you be able to step up for Michigan’s children?